mozilla-mobile/firefox-ios/Docs/BUILDING.md

 * A device that supports iOS 9.3 GM or later
 * One of the following:
  * A developer account and Admin access to the *Certificates, Identifiers & Profiles* section of the *iOS DevCenter*
- * A free developer account, new with Xcode 7
+ * A free developer account (create an Apple ID for free and add as an account in Xcode)

 Get the Code
 -----------